 - The "Ballista" skill in Armory & Machine.
 On use, it deals a huge amount of penetrating damage along with regular damage.
 Its drawbacks are that it costs 30 steel bolts as ammo per use, and it has a very long 30 second cooldown.

-- Dark Souls III has the Millwood Knight Greatbow, which comes with a Weapon Skill that creates a shockwave when the arrows land onto the surface, knocking down anyone nearby.
+- The Millwood Knight Greatbow, which comes with a Weapon Skill that creates a shockwave when the arrows land onto the surface, knocking down anyone nearby.
 There's also a giant living at Undead Settlement, who shoots anyone next to the white branches all over the world.
 He's actually trying to help you, should you have the Young White Branch given by him in your inventory, he helps you to shoot down your enemies from a far distance.

-- In Dark Souls III, one of the weapons that Aldrich, Devourer of Gods (through Darksun Gwendolyn, whom he has taken control of as he slowly eats him) uses against the Ashen One is the Darkmoon Longbow, a bow that can create a flurry of bows out of sorcery.
-The bow can be transposed by Ludleth of Courland and accessed in exchange for the Soul of Aldrich.
+- One of the weapons that Aldrich, Devourer of Gods (through Dark Sun Gwyndolyn, whom the former has taken control of as the latter is slowly eaten) uses against the Ashen One is the Darkmoon Longbow, a bow that can create a flurry of bows out of sorcery; the bow can be transposed by Ludleth of Courland and accessed in exchange for the Soul of Aldrich.

 - Etrian Odyssey 3 has the Arbalist class, who wield humongous crossbows almost as big as they are.

 - Almost every bow in Monster Hunter is taller than the hunters carrying it.
 Granted, the bows are made for slaying monsters as large as a house.
-Despite their size, they are treated as fast weapons.
+Despite their size, they are treated as fast, weak-hitting weapons.

 - Ishtar in Fate/Grand Order has the "Heavenly Boat Maanna", which is not only an airship but an enormous bow, composed of two crescent-shaped objects connected by rope that floats alongside her.